lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 CellML Split Reaction Diffusion Equation
 ========================================

 This example solves the weak form of the one-dimensional reaction diffusion equation using the Galerkin finite element method.
-The three-dimensional classical form of the governing equation is given by,
+The classical form of the governing equation in three-dimension is given by,

 |3d_reaction_diffusion_equation|

 where |u| is a scalar dependent variable (e.g. temperature, concentration of a chemical species), |conductivity_tensor| is a rank-two diffusion tensor, |R| is the reaction term (function of the dependent variable |u|) and |x| and |t| are spatial coordinates and time respectively.

+The reaction term is obtained by solving an odinary differential equation (ODE) which describes the rate of generation or depletion of at